Timing Belt Replacement Cost: What to Expect in 2026

 How long does the job take?

 Most timing belt replacements take three to six hours of shop time.
-More complex engine layouts or additional services like water pump replacement may extend the job.
+Adding the water pump usually adds thirty to sixty minutes over the belt-only job because access is already set up.

 Bottom Line

-Timing belt replacement typically costs $300 to $1,000, with labor making up the majority of the bill.
-Budget for the water pump and tensioner kit at the same time to avoid repeat labor charges.
-Get multiple quotes, confirm what is included, and do not delay this service past the manufacturer recommended interval.
+Timing belt replacement costs $300 to $1,000 for most vehicles, with labor making up the larger share.
+Budget for the water pump and tensioner kit in the same visit to avoid repeat labor charges.
+Get at least two written quotes, confirm what each one covers, and do not push this service past the manufacturer interval.

 Advertisement